mrutenberg/K9AutoEnter/README.md

 I built a small application in c# using Watin that will open IE enter the supplied password and enter the list of URLs in a specified text file

 # Todo
+*Fix file structure in repo!!!
 *Change to winforms/WPF?
-Asterisk password when entering
+*Asterisk password when entering
-Allow to add to Always Block list aswell as Always Allow
+*Allow to add to Always Block list aswell as Always Allow